Don't Ask Me How My Trip Was

 And while you ask me about the places, what I really want to tell you about are the people who made me confident I was exactly where I was supposed to be.

 I want you to know the souls behind the faces – dear Pon who would propose to me every other day with a new plastic ring, or Kaopee who couldn’t remember anything I taught her except “blue”, which she used often.

 I wish you could meet Chaydan - fashion business man turned hippie whose passionate, whiskey-induced speeches reminded me of what was important in life – “love, love, LOVE”.

 Ameer – who welcomed me onto his tiny boat which was also his home, and in doing so taught me about simplicity, joy, and hospitality.

 Chinh – a tiny Vietnamese woman of immense strength and passion who supports her family by guiding tourists through the rural areas of Sapa.

 Or the many other sojourners I met who welcomed and inspired me, and taught me to trust the journey.

 Travel is not many things people make it out to be.
 It is not an automatic cure for ignorance; receptiveness is a choice.
 It is not the quintessential element for a meaningful life; if that was the case much of the population would be condemned to a worthless life.
 Nevertheless, travel is unique in that one is forced to experience more, learn more, and make more connections in a short time than in any other facet of life.
 In effect, nine months feels like a lifetime and it is not easy coming home to a place where little more than the colour of the bathroom has changed.

-Nonetheless, I am convinced that the lessons received while traveling are not fleeting like our tans.
-Rather, the vigor imparted on the mind and the colours which paint our experiences will seep into our vision so that all we perceive is forever tinged with the affects of our adventure.
+I am convinced that the lessons we receive while traveling are not fleeting like our tans or the slang we pick up from other travelers.
+Rather, the vigor imparted on the mind and the colours which paint our experiences will seep into our vision, so that all we perceive is forever tinged with the affects of our adventure.